-I went to secondary boarding school, Girls Secondary School, Ihioma, one of the best model schools in Imo-State, Nigeria.
+#Storytime about Nigerian coconut Jollof Rice, and secondary school.
+I went to a secondary boarding school, (actually one of the best model schools in Imo-State), Nigeria.
 This school also doubles a convent owned and operated by the Catholic Church.
-First of all, “secondary” school is the same as high school here in America.
+First of all, “secondary school” is the same as high school here in America.
 Boarding school was a bit challenging because you live in school, eat the meals provided by the school, and do not get to see your family until “visiting day.”

-If you are indeed crazy about coconut rice like yours truly, then here you go for the recipe.Print
+If you are ready for some flavorful coconut Jollof rice, here you go for the recipe.Print

 There are plenty of ways to cook coconut rice, but this recipe stands out, any time, any day.
 And don’t forget to finish up with some mixed veggies, and your choice of protein.
 This chicken breast was a perfect accompaniment.

 - 3 cups of rice

 - 3 garlic cloves

-- 1½ cups of chicken/veggie broth
+- 1 – 1½ cups of broth

 - 3 tablespoons of coconut oil

 - ½ teaspoon of grated fresh Nutmeg

 - ½ of dry Thyme

 - ¼ teaspoon black pepper

 - ¼ teaspoon of crushed red pepper

 - Spring onions (sliced; for garnishing.
 Optional)

-- Make sure that the stove is on medium (like #5) before adding the rice.
-Gently use a wooden spoon or spatula to ensure that the rice is evenly distributed, then crush in that last seasoning cube.
+- Add the rice.
+Make sure that the stove is on medium-low before adding the rice.
+Use a wooden spoon or spatula to ensure that the rice is evenly distributed, then crush in that last seasoning cube.

 - Enjoy warm, garnish with green onions, serve with avocado, beans, and your choice of protein.
-Here I chose chicken breast.

 By the time you blend the onions, bell pepper, tomato paste, and garlic, you will have about 2½ cups of the blend.